jwang727/Thesiscode/Chapter5/README.md

-This folder contains code used to produce the figures in Chapter 5 of the thesis.
+This folder contains code used to produce the figures in Chapter 5 of the thesis, *Approximate Bayesian Inference for Partial Differential Equations*.

 all Python scripts contained in this folder can be run on the command line (Windows or Linux), for example: